-Few statues are as enduring and iconic as Michelangelo's David.
+Few statues are as enduring and iconic as Michelangelo's David (which found itself in the news in 2023 when a Florida school principal was asked to resign after the statue was shown to sixth grade students at her school, allegedly leading to parent complaints).
 But while much of the world could sketch this majestic masterpiece from memory, few know the quirks and curiosities that went into its creation.

 At first glance, Michelangelo’s famed naked man may not scream “biblical hero.”
 But if you look closely, David cradles a sling over his left shoulder and clutches a rock in his right hand.
 These items and the statue’s name identify the subject as the David who faced down the vicious giant Goliath.
 Michelangelo broke from convention by not including the future king’s fearsome foe in his sculpture.
 In a further departure from tradition, art historians believe David depicts the legendary underdog before the great battle, in part because of the anxiety that’s clearly etched on his face.

 David stands 17 feet tall, nearly three times the size of the average man.